ilanschnell/bitarray/README.rst

    Optional keyword arguments:

-   ``endian``: Specifies the bit endianness of the created bitarray object.
+   ``endian``: Specifies the bit-endianness of the created bitarray object.
    Allowed values are ``big`` and ``little`` (the default is ``big``).
-   The bit endianness effects the buffer representation of the bitarray.
+   The bit-endianness effects the buffer representation of the bitarray.

    ``buffer``: Any object which exposes a buffer.
 When provided, ``initializer`` cannot be present (or has to be ``None``).
 The imported buffer may be